 Emergency management personnel are those who have not only years of field experience dealing with real-life emergency situations, but also years of well-developed leadership and management skills.
 The professional emergency manager may have come from the fire service, law enforcement, or the military.
 The truth is, working in EM is never a first career for anyone.
 Time on the job, experience, leadership, and maturity, are all virtues of a successful emergency manager.
 In this day and age where corporate America faces an intrusion of violence, increasingly having to respond to unusual and unplanned situations ranging the gap from fires to cyber security emergencies to violence, bringing an emergency management staffer on board is a judicious and sensible plan.

 Shelomo Alfassa is currently the Emergency Preparedness & Critical Incident Management Planner for VIRSIG, LLC in New York City.
 He has 25+ years public safety experience, and was a Deputy Commander of a FEMA national response team.
-He has a BA in Homeland Security from American Public University and is currently completing his MPA in Disaster Management.
+He has a BA in Homeland Security and an MPA from American Public University.